RovaIsaia/DARA-Project-2025-2026/README.md

 Concludes with the DARA Annual Network Meeting , connecting trainees with researchers and space industry professionals.

-**📜 Outcomes**
+### Outcomes

-Upon completion, participants receive a certificate and are eligible to apply for advanced academic programs (MSc, PhD), or contribute to the growth of high-tech industries in Africa.
+Upon completion, participants receive a certificate and are eligible to apply for advanced academic programs, or contribute to the growth of high-tech industries in Africa.

 **WEEK 1: Computer skills**